magiclabs/vercel-magic-guide-starter-template/README.md

-# Magic Auth with Next.js
+# Magic Auth with Next.js - Vercel Guide

 This is the completed code for the Vercel guide "Add Auth to a Next.js Site with Magic.link" <-- link to be added.